 I’m fairly confident that if you asked anyone who has ever owned a rental property, you would get an overwhelming response that it’s not as lucrative or easy as they thought it would be.
-In fact, owning a rental property can be a major pain, and end up costing you a ton of money!
+In fact, some landlords say that owning a rental property can be a major pain, and end up costing you a ton of money!

 I certainly don’t mean to be a “Debbie Downer”, and I know that if it’s done right it can be lucrative, but from an insurance agent’s perspective, I don’t see a lot of people doing it right.